jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

-As a trick for finding the next scale degree on the neighboring string, notice that when playing the lower note with the little finger, the whole tone up on the neighboring string is under the index finger. **A whole tone across strings spans four fingers.** To reach the semitone instead, stretch the index finger back one fret. (**A whole tone across strings 3-2 spans only 3 fingers**, ex. pinkie to middle finger.)
+As a trick for finding the next scale degree on the neighboring string, notice that when playing the lower note with the little finger, the whole tone up on the neighboring string is under the index finger. **A whole tone across strings spans four fingers.** To reach the semitone instead, stretch the index finger back one fret. (**A whole tone across strings 3-2 spans only 3 fingers**, ex. little finger to middle finger.)

 ## Tetrachords